 - portages: just one – from Obabika into Lake Temagami – 900 m.

 The plan had been to be out for six or seven days but here we were at the start of Day Five having decided to paddle out this very day if possible.
-It would mean we would not be paddling over to Alex Mathias’ place to say “hello”; the visit to the three pictograph sites on the south end end of the lake would also be scrapped for another time.
+It would mean we would not be paddling over to Alex Mathias’ place to say “hello”; the visit to the three pictograph sites on the south end of the lake would also be scrapped for another time.
 So too would spending some time hiking the Old Growth Trails around Chee-skon.

 We were on the water by 7:00 and by 9:00 we were having breakfast at the start of the 900-meter portage into Lake Temagami.
 By 1 p.m. we were back at the campsite that we had stayed at on Day One.
 By now the wind was blowing and the water was rolling from the south.
 We stopped there for some lunch and then knocked off the rest of the distance by 4.

-Along the way we would meet our first person since the start of the trip, a cottager who was shutting things down for the winter.
+Along the way, we would meet our first person since the start of the trip, a cottager who was shutting things down for the winter.
 He shouted over to us – “You guys are pretty brave to be out here today”.
 We thanked him for his choice of words and said we could think of some other less positive ones.
 As the map above shows, we made use of the series of islands in the middle of the lake to break the wind and waves as we made our way back to the north side of Bear and Temagami Islands to our car.

-While the weather had not been the best and it sometimes felt like we were in a episode of Survivor: Temagami, the pics hopefully illustrate that we got to paddle for a few days through a beautiful small stretch of the woodlands of the Canadian Shield.
+While the weather had not been the best and it sometimes felt like we were in an episode of Survivor: Temagami, the pics hopefully illustrate that we got to paddle for a few days through a beautiful small stretch of the woodlands of the Canadian Shield.
 The next morning, sitting at the kitchen table in Toronto, we considered the thought – “Maybe we were a bit hasty with our decision to pull out a day early?”
-If nothing else, we have lots of reasons for getting back up there some day soon.
+If nothing else, we have lots of reasons for getting back up there someday soon.